Qovery/documentation/website/docs/using-qovery/troubleshoot.md

   <img src="/img/custom-domain-configuration.png" alt="Custom Domain Configuration" />
 </p>

-You can check that your custom domain is well configured using the following command: `dig A ${YOUR_CUSTOM_DOMAIN} +short`:
+You can check that your custom domain is well configured using the following command: `dig A ${YOUR_CUSTOM_DOMAIN} +short`
 <p Valign="center">
   <img src="/img/custom-domain-verification-dig.png" alt="Custom Domain Verification" />
 </p>

-You should retrieve in the output the default url configured by Qovery, e.g `zdf72de71-z709e1a85-gtw.bool.sh` in our example
+You should retrieve in the output the default url configured by Qovery, e.g `zdf72de71-z709e1a85-gtw.bool.sh` in our example.

 The SSL / TLS Certificate is generated for the whole group of custom domains you define:
 * if one custom domain is misconfigured: the certificate can't be generated